- 24X7Claim Assistance &

 Let’s have a glance at how this plan provides utmost protection during a situation like theft-

-Chances of Bike Theft is Higher
+Chances of Bike Theft are higher:

 As compared to other vehicles, the likelihood of a bike being stolen is much higher.
 Also, recovering these stolen vehicles is very difficult, and chances are lower when compared to stolen cars.
 The robbers find it easy to hide or dismantle stolen bikes, owing to their size and how convenient they are to tow away.